jwunderl/pxt-arcade/docs/courses/csintro1/loops/intro.md

 }

 ```
-## Student Task: Add a second sprite using loops
+## Student Task 2: Add a second sprite using loops
 We now want to add in a second ghost, that moves towards the bottom right like in the first example.
 1. Add in a second sprite
 2. Make the second sprite move in the opposite direction of the current sprite, right after the current sprite moves.